Top 5 things to do in the Northern Territory

 5. Uluṟu After Dark: Wintjiri Wiru

-As night falls over the Red Centre, experience a powerful light and sound spectacle that shares the Mala story through music, lasers, and drones.
+As night falls over the Red Centre, experience a powerful light and sound spectacle that shares the Mala story through music, lasers and drones.

 Available year-round at Ayers Rock Resort, the Wintjiri Wiru drone show is a breathtaking fusion of technology and tradition.
 Hundreds of glowing drones paint the night sky, telling the sacred stories of the Anangu people in a stunning display of cultural storytelling.

-It's dazzling, it's moving, and it's one of the most unique things you can do anywhere in Australia.
+It's dazzling, it's moving and it's one of the most unique things you can do anywhere in Australia.

-Planning tips for your Northern Territory trip
+Planning tips for your Northern Territory trip?

-- The dry season (May to October) is the best time to visit.
-Warm days, clear skies, and no wet season road closures.
+- May to October is the dry season and the best time to visit.
+Expect warm days, clear skies and no wet season road closures.

-- Allow at least 7 to 10 days if you want to cover Darwin, Katherine Gorge, and Uluṟu without rushing.
+- Allow 7 to 10 days to cover Darwin, Katherine Gorge and Uluṟu without rushing.

-- Book Longitude 131° and The Ghan well in advance.
-Both have limited capacity and sell out during peak season (June to September).
+- Book Longitude 131° and The Ghan, well in advance.
+Both have limited capacity and sell out during June to September - peak season.

-- Fly into Darwin and out of Alice Springs (or vice versa) to avoid backtracking.
+- Fly into Darwin and out of Alice Springs, or vice versa, to avoid backtracking.

 - Allow at least two nights at Uluṟu.
-One day isn't enough for the base walk, Kata Tjuta, and Wintjiri Wiru.
+One day isn't enough for the base walk, Kata Tjuta and Wintjiri Wiru.

 - Don't underestimate the distances.
 Darwin to Alice Springs is roughly 1,500 km by road.
 That's why The Ghan exists.

-FAQs about the Northern Territory
+Northern Territory FAQs

 What is the best time to visit the Northern Territory?

-The dry season from May to October offers the most comfortable conditions, with warm days, cool evenings, and clear skies.
-The wet season (November to April) brings dramatic storms and lush landscapes, but some roads and parks may be inaccessible.
+The dry season, from May to October, offers the most comfortable conditions, with warm days, cool evenings and clear skies.
+The wet season, November to April, brings dramatic storms and lush landscapes - but some roads and parks may be inaccessible.

 How many days do you need in the Northern Territory?